You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 - If they are ill – see more in our statutory sick pay section

-Your personal assistant may be entitled to other time off, e.g. for jury service; time off for public duties if they hold a public position such as a member of a local authority or Justice of the Peace; time off for study or training; time off to deal with unexpected or sudden emergencies involving a dependent.
+Your PA may be entitled to other time off, e.g. for jury service; time off for public duties if they hold a public position such as a member of a local authority or Justice of the Peace; time off for study or training; time off to deal with unexpected or sudden emergencies involving a dependent.

 You can find out more about each of these on the GOV.UK website.